sloh03/liri-node-app/README.md

 * Information defaults to "The Sign" by Ace of Base if no song name is provided

 #### 3. `node liri.js movie-this '<movie name here>'`
-* Shows the following information about the movie.
+* Shows the following information about the movie:
     * Title
     * Year
     * IMDB rating